We know Urea Cycle Disorders. We live to conquer them.

 News and Announcements

-July 9, 2014 CITRULLINE ALERT: At the request of the manufacturer, this alert has been removed.
-Although reputable suppliers of pharmaceutical grade L-citrulline have quality control procedures to ensure quality, due to the recent Medisca L-citrulline recall (see Feb 14 recall below), there are reasonable concerns about the potential for future issues with quality of supplements like L-citrulline that are not regulated by the FDA.
+CITRULLINE ALERT: Although reputable suppliers of pharmaceutical grade L-citrulline have quality control procedures to ensure quality, due to the recent Medisca L-citrulline recall (see Feb 14 recall below), there are reasonable concerns about the potential for future issues with quality of supplements like L-citrulline that are not regulated by the FDA.
 Quality issues could result in side effects, including but not limited to low citrulline levels, metabolic instability, hyperammonemia or other symptoms.
 Please notify your metabolic physician and pharmacy if you suspect any issues.
 Adverse events should be reported to the FDA MedWatch HERE.

 Feb 14, 2014 URGENT DRUG RECALL - CITRULLINE:L-citrulline manfactured by Medisca, a supplier to pharmacies, has been recalled.
 Lot#s